Resource relationships in Managed Service for Kubernetes

 - Safe kernel parameters are isolated between pods.

 - Unsafe parameters affect the operation of the pods and the node as a whole.
-In Managed Service for Kubernetes, you cannot change unsafe kernel parameters unless their names have been explicitly specified when creating a node group.
+In Managed Service for Kubernetes, you cannot change unsafe kernel parameters unless you explicitly specified their names when creating a node group.

 Note